 With no experience gardening, raised beds can be a great way to start.
-At our first house we dove in and built three raised beds out of wood.
+At our first house we dove straight in and built three raised beds out of wood.
 We had great success the first year, growing squash, peas, onions, herbs and a few other things.

-Those beds also led us to try out drip watering, increasing our beds from three to five meant I couldn’t keep up with the watering by hand before I had to head to work, there was just too much to cover.
+Those beds also led us to try out drip watering.
+Increasing our beds from three to five meant I couldn’t keep up with the watering by hand before I had to head to work, there was just too much to cover.
 Jer having been in landscaping at a young age, meant that he had a plan for building a drip system.
 We tried a variety of drip styles over the years and were constantly changing and updating how we approached things.
-At some point I’ll make a post outline the varieties of drip systems we’ve tried with some tips of how to approach that setup n your garden.
+At some point I’ll make a post outline the varieties of drip systems we’ve tried with some tips of how to approach that setup in your garden.

 Plus it just tastes better!